-An extra £8-million of funding will mean waiting times for mental health services across Lincolnshire will be slashed by months.
+An extra £8-million of funding means waiting times for mental health services across Lincolnshire will be slashed by months.

 She said: “The money will allow us to put together a digital platform so that people can access information online.
-Services will be more community based and support will be available closer to where people live.
+Services will be more community based and support will be available closer to home”

-However, the health union Unison, says the money will only partially undo previous damage done by cutbacks.
+However, health union Unison, says the money will only undo damage caused by cutbacks.

-Elliot Dean, regional organiser at Unison, said: “At Unison we welcome all new funding but what people need to understand is that this funding will only repair the results of 10 years of financial cuts and the damage that has been done.
+Elliot Dean, regional organiser at Unison, said: “At Unison we welcome all new funding but what people need to understand is that this funding will only repair the results of 10 years of financial cuts.”